 - What other terms mean aboard a sailing vessel?

 - Where did those names come from?
-Why is the bathroom called a head on board a boat?
+Why is the bathroom called a head aboard a boat?

 - What lives in the water we are sailing in?